Why ambitious women get divorced more often than ambitious men

 But Gallup’s findings also indicate that in households where both spouses work or the women earn more, the men are more likely to chip in.
 In other words: When women prioritize their careers, they have less time for the domestic labor that is often expected of them.

-We asked four working women who have gotten divorced to reflect on how their relationships soured when they found career success.
+We asked four other working women who have gotten divorced to reflect on how their relationships soured when they found career success.
 Most of them said the culprit wasn’t just professional jealousy.
 More often than not, they were simply looking for a more equal partnership.

 “I started really looking at the relationship”